 Requirements & Deadlines

+International applicants from non-English speaking countries or who have not earned a degree in the United States must provide a minimum IELTS score of 6.5 taken within 2 years of the desired term of entry, a minimum PTE-A score of 53 or a minimum TOEFL score of 79 (internet-based test), 213 (computer-based test) or 550 (written test).
 Official scores must be submitted to USF directly from the testing agency, but applicants should upload unofficial copies of their test score reports to expedite the processing of their applications.
 Any admission granted using unofficial scores will not be finalized until official scores are received from the testing agency.

 Applicants who are unable to meet this requirement should contact INTO University of South Florida for information on its Academic English program for international students.

-- Canada except Quebec (French)
+- Canada, except Quebec (French)

 - Cayman Islands

-- Commonwealth Caribbean, Including Belize
+- Commonwealth Caribbean

-- England (U.K.)
+- England (UK)

 - Irish Republic